Pediatric Cardiac Intensive Care Unit

 Family Centered Care

 We recognize the effect that a child’s congenital heart disease diagnosis can have on the entire family.
 That’s why our care focuses on the whole family, and includes open and ongoing communication.
-Our nurse practitioners and physician’s assistants are available to families 24 hours a day before, during and after hospitalization.
+Our nurse practitioners and physician’s assistants are available to families 24 hours a day.
 While in the hospital, parents are encouraged to stay in the room with their child and participate in patient care early on, working side by side with the child's care team.

 Our Cardiac Critical Care Nurse Navigator provides further education and support, guiding families through their child’s care while in the PCICU, offering resources and answering any questions along the way.